flan/staticdhcpd/branches/2.0.0/staticDHCPd/doc/customisation/scripting.rst

 loadDHCPPacket()
 ++++++++++++++++
-.. function:: loadDHCPPacket(packet, method, mac, definition, relay_ip, pxe, vendor)
+.. function:: loadDHCPPacket(packet, method, mac, definition, relay_ip, pxe)

     Before any response is sent to a client, an opportunity is presented to allow you to modify the packet, adding or removing options and setting